RotoyDK/RotoyInSpace/Module3_M1.md

 Are you ready to get creative?
 Great, because it's time to digitally draw our game pieces.
 Go to the first ``||basic:show leds||`` block (under ``||Module3_M1:Rock||``) and click on the small squares to 'draw' your **rock** game piece.
 When you're done, go to the next ``||basic:show leds||`` block (under ``||Module3_M1:Paper||``) and this time 'draw' your **paper** game piece.
 Finally, in the last ``||basic:show leds||`` block (``||logic:else||``) draw your scissors game piece.
 We encourage you to be as creative as you like, but we've placed some samples in the hint if you need them.

-Are you ready to get creative?
-Great, because it's time to digitally draw our game pieces.
-Go to the first show leds block (under Rock) and click on the small squares to draw your rock game piece.
-When you're done, go to the next show leds block (under Paper ) and this time draw your paper game piece.
-Finally, in the last show leds block (else) draw your scissors game piece.
-We encourage you to be as creative as you like, but we've placed some samples in the hint if you need them.

 ```block
 export let hand: number = 0
 input.onGesture(Gesture.Shake, function () {